philipalxnielsen/Cult_Leader/RevisionHistory.md

 - Didn't get their engine running.
 - didn't use their role as they had troubles developing their board

-Archaic Affliction (Wilhelm Rotcleaver, new player):
+Archaic Affliction (Wilhelt, the Rotcleaver, new player):
 - didn't get their engine running.

 Unceasing Butchery (not played):